2i2c-org/docs/admin/environment/update-community-image.md

 1. Click *Create pull request* to confirm, which triggers the [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to build and push your image to the quay.io registry.

-1. When the GitHub actions have completed, it is important to test your image is working as expected by following either {ref}`Test the custom image on a 2i2c hub<customize-image:test-hub>` or {ref}`Test the custom image with Binder<customize-image:test-binder>`.
+1. When the GitHub actions have completed, it is important to test your image is working as expected by following either [Test the custom image on a 2i2c hub](#customize-image:test-hub) or [Test the custom image with Binder](#customize-image:test-binder).

 (customize-image:test-hub)=
 #### Test the custom image with a 2i2c hub